spayne/GameLiftStarterPlugin/README.md

 6. Copy the Plugins/GameLiftStarter/Scripts/install.bat file to the root of your WindowsServer package directory.

-7. From within the editor, rebuild the server package
+7. From within the editor, re-package the server package

 8. Run the Fleet Manager and click on "Check" to check the Dedicated Server is Packaged.
 Confirm that the Ready column shows OK:
 <p align="center">